 One of the first pieces of information that you’ll need to add to your form is your business name.

-However, you can’t just add the first name you think of for your business in Nevada here.
+You can’t just add the first name you think of for your business in Nevada.
 The Nevada Secretary of State requires that each business has a different name.
 This means that you’re required to choose a name for your Nevada LLC that isn’t already in use.

 You can check the Secretary of State’s Online Entity Search to determine if the name you’ve initially chosen is available.

-Once you have found a business name for your Nevada LLC that is available you must submit a Name Reservation form, which you can find here.
-The form can be submitted by mail or online using the Secretary of State’s online filing system called Silverflume.
-No matter how you choose to submit your name reservation form, it must be submitted along with a payment of $25 for the filing fee.
+Once you have found an available business name for your Nevada LLC, you must submit a Name Reservation form, which you can find here.
+You can submit the form by mail or online using the Secretary of State’s online filing system, called Silverflume.
+No matter how you choose to submit your name reservation form, it must include a filing fee of $25.

 All Nevada state LLCs are required by the Secretary of State to have what is known as a “registered agent” for their business.

-Of course, you cano assume the role of registered agent for your business in Nevada or hire a professional registered agent service.
-But this is a decision that you should think about carefully before making it.
-I’ll give you the pros and cons of each choice so that you can make an educated decision.
+You can assume the role of registered agent for your business in Nevada yourself or hire a professional registered agent service.
+This is a decision that you should consider carefully.

-If you choose to become the registered agent for your Nevada LLC, the job will cost you a lot of time and require a fair amount of work on your part.
-As the registered agent for your business you will need to be available during business hours on weekdays to receive mail and service of process from government agencies on behalf of your LLC.
-The problem with this is that most LLCs also operate during normal business hours on weekdays and there’s really no way for you to be in two places at once.
+If you choose to become the registered agent for your Nevada LLC, the job will cost you a lot of time and will require a fair amount of work on your part.
+As the registered agent for your business you must be available during business hours on weekdays to receive mail and Service of Process from government agencies on behalf of your LLC.
+The problem with this is that most LLCs also operate during normal business hours on weekdays and you cannot be in two places at once.

-If you miss an important piece of mail or a service of process from a government agency, your LLC could be sued and you would have no way to defend yourself from the lawsuit.
+If you miss an important piece of mail or a Service of Process from a government agency, the court may enter a default judgment against you.
 A default judgment could be catastrophic to your business.
-Furthermore, missing correspondence from the Secretary of State could mean that your Nevada LLC loses its legal “good standing” status and is no longer legally able to conduct business in the state of Nevada.
+Missing correspondence from the Secretary of State could cause your Nevada LLC to lose its legal “good standing” status and no longer be able to legally conduct business in the state of Nevada.

-If you hire a professional registered agent service then it’s guaranteed that you will receive the mail, legal documents and service of process that the service receives on behalf of your Nevada LLC.
-They will also register their name and address as your registered agent with the Secretary of State, which means that your information won’t be put on the public record for cyber criminals and scammers to access.
+If you hire a professional registered agent service, it’s guaranteed that you will receive the mail, legal documents, and Service of Process accepted on behalf of your Nevada LLC.
+They will also register their name and address as your registered agent with the Secretary of State.
+This means that your information won’t be put on the public record for cybercriminals and scammers to access.

 The only downside to using a professional registered agent service is that they charge fees between $99–$299 per year for their services.

-But if you think about it, it’s well worth the cost to pay these fees simply to have the peace of mind that comes from knowing that you will receive each piece of mail, legal document or service of process that’s sent to your business.
-Default judgments against your business and not complying with laws regarding LLCs and registered agents in the state could mean that you are at risk of losing your Nevada LLC and everything you’ve worked to establish.
+It’s well worth the cost to have the peace of mind that comes from knowing that you will receive each piece of mail, legal document, or Service of Process sent to your business.
+Default judgments against your business and noncompliance with laws regarding LLCs and registered agents in the state could put you at risk of losing your Nevada LLC and everything you’ve worked to establish.
 For these reasons I always recommend that new LLCs hire a registered agent service.

 4. Choose Your LLC Address

-Adding an address to your Articles of Organization form is one of the business formation filing requirements of Nevada law.
+Adding an address to your Articles of Organization form is another business formation filing requirements of Nevada law.
 You’ll need to register an address with the Nevada Secretary of State to list on the public record for your business entity.

-If you’ve decided not to use a registered agent service for your Nevada state business, then you can register your business’s physical street address.
+If you’ve decided not to use a registered agent service for your Nevada state business, you can register your business’s physical street address.
 Owners of businesses without physical addresses in the state of Nevada will be forced to register their home or home office address.
-Of course, registering your home or home office address can leave a business owner vulnerable to cybercrime and identity theft, so this is not an ideal scenario.
+Registering your home or office address can leave a business owner vulnerable to cybercrime and identity theft, so this is not an ideal scenario.

 No matter which address you use, Nevada law states that an LLC must not register a PO Box as their business address even if it is a Nevada state address.

-If you use a registered agent service for your LLC then they will register a name and address with the Secretary of State for your LLC.
-This address will show up on the public record as the address associated with your business, but it can’t be traced back to your home or home office address, which is quite helpful.
+If you use a registered agent service for your LLC, they will register a name and address for your LLC with the Secretary of State.
+This address will show up on the public record as the address associated with your business, but it can’t be traced back to your home or office address.

 You can sign and file the Articles of Organization for your LLC yourself, but this will register your personal details with the Secretary of State and leave you vulnerable to identity theft.
 You also have the option to hire an LLC formation service that will sign and file the Articles of Organization on behalf of your LLC in the state of Nevada.
-This keeps your personal information off the public record in a legal way.
+This keeps your personal information off the public record.

 You can either submit your form online or by mail.
-If you choose to submit your articles by mail, you must send it along with a check or money order payment for the filing fee to the following address:
+If you choose to submit your articles by mail, you must include a check or money order payment for the filing fee to the following address: